apiman/apiman/manager/ui/hawtio/README.md

  `npm run setup`

 This will install NPM dependencies and TS definitions.
+You can also run these separately as: `npm install` and `tsd install`.
 No need to install any dependencies globally!

 #### Get Started